senioradom/sad-lead-form-template/README.md

         // [required] distributorCode : Code of the distributor
         distributorCode: "XXXXXXXXXXX",

-        // [required] agencyCode : Code of the agency
+        // agencyCode : Code of the agency
+        // Required if agencies not supplied
         agencyCode: 'XXXXXXXXXXX',

+        // agencies : List of agencies
+        // Required if agencyCode not supplied
+        agencies: [{code: 'agency_code', name:'Agency Name'}],

         // [required] htmlSelector : HTML selector in which to inject the <form>
         // In this example : <div id="sad-lead-form"></div>